-With over 3,000 objects on display in the museum galleries, it’s difficult choosing our favourites!
+With over 3,500 objects on display in the V&A Wedgwood Collection galleries, it’s difficult to choose any favourites!

-Below are some of the highlights spanning four centuries and 260 years of creation and innovation.
+Below are some of the highlights spanning four centuries and over 260 years of creation and innovation.

 First Day’s Vase Black Basalt - 1769

 The vase is one of six 'thrown' by Josiah Wedgwood himself to mark the successful opening of the Etruria manufactory on 13 June 1769.
-There are two on display in the museum galleries.
+There are two on display in the Collection galleries.

 Portland Vase Black Jasper with White Reliefs - 1790

 The Portland vase is perhaps Josiah’s most important piece and considered one of the greatest technical achievements of the potter’s art.
 Taking over three years of trials and experimentation to perfect, the first perfect copy was made in October 1789.